 As more complicated requirements are presented and proposed, as well as increasingly more powerful computing hardware resources like CPU, memory and graphic cards were developed, software systems are getting even more and more convoluted.
 According to the record of informationisbeautiful.com, a modern operation system has already reached 40-90 million of lines of code, and the most used search engine and web service platform -- Google, surprisingly, has the incredible amount of code base that has 2 billion of lines of code in total.

 However, software developing is not like building a great wall, which is the repetition of limited number of measures and techniques.
-To build a software that has high performance as well as being robust, scalable and reusable, excellent collaboration and management are always required to mitigate the risks and avoid losses in profits and resources.
+To build a software that has high performance as well as being robust, scalable and reusable, developers need to excellently cooperate with each other and manage the project to mitigate the risks and avoid losses in profits and resources.
 That's exactly why software engineering management methods are needed when developing high quality software systems.

 In our projects for this course, development process will be followed in order that our application can stay healthy and can be easily scaled along the developing progresses towards increasing extent of code base and that possible delay of schedule can be avoided so that we can implement what we need in time.